 Show up approximately ten minutes prior to your interview.
 If you are stuck in traffic, call ahead and let us know.
 Bring a copy of your resume for your interviewer.
 Wear a suit-dress the part.
-These are basics, that have a significant impact.
+These basics can have a significant impact.

 #2 Be authentic.

 This is one of the biggest pieces of advice we give: be authentic.
-The students at Chicago Booth do not come from a cookie-cutter background.
-With a diverse student body, we want to know what makes you unique and what you will contribute to the community.
-From consulting to commercial banking, entrepreneurship to energy, or manufacturing to marketing, our student body comes from a variety of backgrounds and industries.
+The students at Chicago Booth come from a wide variety of educational and professional backgrounds, and they have unique interests and goals that they seek to achieve during their MBA and beyond.
+Your interviewer wants to know what makes you unique and what you will contribute to the classroom and community.

-Did you know there are 12 research and learning centers at Booth and one of them is entirely devoted to entrepreneurship and innovation?
-Or that there are 34 Evening and Weekend student groups such as Consulting Club to Social Impact Club, and Running Club to Built at Booth?
-By getting to know Booth prior to coming in for your interview, you will be better prepared to ask savvy questions, and prepare solid examples about how you will take advantage of the myriad of possibilities at Chicago Booth.
+Did you know there are 40+ Evening and Weekend student clubs and organizations such as the Consulting Club, Booth Social Impact, Running Club, and Graduate Women in Business?
+Did you know Booth has the most flexible curriculum, including 13 concentrations you can choose from to tailor your academic experience to fit your specific interests and goals?
+By getting to know Booth prior to coming in for your interview, you will be better prepared to ask well-informed questions, and prepare solid examples about how you will take advantage of the myriad possibilities at Chicago Booth.

 Consider two to three key points you would like to get across during your interview.
 Did you go on an epic trip that changed your life perspective and life plan?
 Did you have the opportunity to lead a project within your organization and learn key insights from the experience?
 Prepare your answers in advance and create a mental check-list to go through during your interview.
 Remember that the interviews are very conversational, so you may need to use creativity to work your key points into the conversation.

 Being a good listener is as important as being able to share your ideas.
 Focus on what question the interviewing is asking of you.
 Listen for what is really being asked of you.
 Take a moment after the question to prepare your response.